 In particular, breakdown in physical and social systems for protection during crisis – like the recent drought and famine – increases vulnerability to sexual violence and exploitation.

-In Kenya, every day five children a day are defiled.
-One out of every two women are raped at least once in her lifetime.
-These numbers are conservative because according to FIDA-Kenya, only one in 20 women will report a rape, and only one in 6 women will seek medical assistance.
+Every day in Kenya five children are defiled.
+One out of every two women are raped at least once in their lifetime.
+However, these numbers are conservative.
+According to FIDA-Kenya, an organization devoted to ending injustices and discrimination against Kenyan women: only one in 20 women will report a rape, and only one in 6 women will seek medical assistance.

 South Africa